 By the end of the course you will be able to:

-- Describe the relationship between the global environmental crisis and human health.
+- Describe the risks the global environmental crisis presents to human health and healthcare systems.

-- Describe the risks to the healthcare system, and the contribution of the health sector, particularly anaesthetics and surgery, to environmental degradation.
+- Describe the contribution of the health sector, particularly anaesthetics, to the global environmental crisis.

-- Apply the principles of sustainable development to anaesthetic practice and the operating department.
+- Apply the principles of sustainability to anaesthetic services.

-- Plan a project to improve the sustainability of anaesthetics practice in your workplace
+- Plan a project to improve the sustainability of healthcare in your workplace.

 The course is divided in to three parts

-Part I. Self-study online – Opening 3 weeks prior to the workshop this consists of 4-6 hrs of interactive online materials, presented in bite-sized chunks, covering all course content including background, theory, and case studies, with optional links to further information.
+Part I. Self-study online – Opening 4 weeks prior to the workshop this consists of 6 hrs of interactive online materials, presented in bite-sized chunks, covering all course content including background, theory, and case studies, with optional links to further information.
 Discussion points throughout the module allow you to reflect on your learning and start to get to know fellow participants and their areas of interest and work.
 At the end of the module, you are invited to sketch out a plan for a sustainability project you might want to undertake, in preparation for the workshop discussions.
+The self-study module opens 3 weeks before, and remains available to you for 6 months after, the workshop.
+You can see a table of contents for the self study materials here.

 - Get inspiration and support for sustainability projects from peers and CSH staff